So, you want to spend your spare time ironing?

 However, if this doesn’t put you off, read on to see how you can get all of this going.

-Start by scouring your local paper and in shop windows for to find out how stiff the competition is.
+Start by scouring your local paper and in-shop windows to find out how stiff the competition is.
+Have a quick search online too and check any local Facebook sites – people often advertise on community or neighbourhood pages.

-If there are lots of ironing services available already, there probably won’t be room for any more.
+If there’re lots of ironing services available already, there probably won’t be room for any more.

-If, however, you don’t notice any, there may actually be demand for your services.
-A good way to get your business off the ground, is to start small and gradually build it as you gain more clients.
+If, however, you don’t notice any, great start.
+There may actually be demand for your services.
+A good way to get your business off the ground is to start small and gradually build it as you gain more clients.

 For tax purposes, it’s important that you register as self-employed within three months of working for yourself.
 Visit Gov.uk to find out more.

+And you can branch out.
 If you’re a confident sewer, for instance, your talents will definitely come in handy.
+You can offer mending and even washing services too.

-Also, be aware of your presentation: it’s common practice to return a customer’s ironing in a clear plastic bag or on hangers, so be sure to have a constant supply of these.
+But it’s not just about getting stuff ironed.
+Remember – presentation is everything.
+It’s common practice to return a customer’s ironing in a clear plastic bag or on hangers, so be sure to have a constant supply of these.
+You can ask your clients to include their own hangers when you pick up their order but make sure you have some extras on hand.

 A major service that most customers appreciate, is collection and delivery.
 It’s acceptable to charge a small fee for this, based on the cost of fuel and time spent driving.